Toasterson/matetrack-pwa/README.md

 ## Features

 - **💰 Expense Tracking**: Add and categorize your expenses with amounts and descriptions
+- **💳 Register Payments**: Track payments made to the event organizer or shared fund
 - **🍺 Drink Inventory**: Manage a list of available drinks at your event with prices
 - **⚡ Quick Grab**: One-tap logging for items you grab from the fridge
+- **📊 Smart Summary**: See breakdown of register payments vs personal expenses
 - **📱 Mobile-First**: Responsive design optimized for iOS and Android
 - **🔄 Offline Capable**: Works without internet connection using local storage
 - **📲 Installable**: Can be installed on mobile devices like a native app